Tulsa 14-year-old charged as adult in pursuit crash that killed woman, girl

-A Tulsa 14-year-old was charged with two counts of felony first-degree murder on Thursday after a series of alleged crimes last week ended in a double-fatality collision.
+A Tulsa 14-year-old was charged with two counts of felony first-degree murder on March 4 after a series of alleged crimes last week that began in Coweta and ended in a double-fatality collision in east Tulsa.

-Elias Gonzales' was allegedly fleeing the Oklahoma Highway Patrol in a stolen truck late last week when he barreled into an uninvolved SUV in east Tulsa, killing a mother and her daughter.
+Elias Gonzales was allegedly fleeing the Oklahoma Highway Patrol in a stolen truck late last week before barreling into an uninvolved SUV in east Tulsa, killing a mother and her daughter.

 Under Oklahoma law, any person 13 or 14 charged with first-degree murder is presumed an adult, Tulsa County Assistant District Attorney Erik Grayless said, but the court will likely have the opportunity to decide whether to reduce charges to youthful offender or the juvenile court.